kurtosis-tech/kurtosis/docs/docs/starlark-reference/port-spec.md

     # Kurtosis will automatically perform a check to ensure all declared UDP and TCP ports are open and ready for traffic and connections upon startup.
     # We can set a custom wait time out value with or disable the feature or through this property
-    # You can specify a custom wait time out using a Duration string:
+    # You may specify a custom wait timeout duration with a string:
     #  wait = "2m"
     # Or, you can disable this feature by setting the value in None:
     #  wait = None